Ammmmarrr/NLPinFootball/README.md

 1. Make sure you have Python and pandas installed.
 2. Run main.py.
 3. Open `output.txt` to see which areas were flagged and what the suggestion was.

-This isn't a smart AI tool — it's just a basic prototype for demo purposes.